Criminal Justice (BS)

 Per university policy, each additional major requires a minimum of 15 credits that do not apply to the student's first or subsequent major.
 Some double major combinations can be completed within the minimum 120 credit hour degree requirement, but in other cases additional course work may be required.
 Please note that students will receive only one degree unless completing the dual degree requirement including at least 150 undergraduate credit hours, regardless of the number of majors they complete.
 Both (all) majors appear on a student’s transcript.

-Many of the department’s majors combine criminal justice with a second major in another discipline, such as sociology, psychology, political science, history, modern languages or communication studies.
+Many of the department’s majors combine criminal justice with a second major in another discipline, such as psychology, political science, sociology, history, modern languages, and communication studies.

 Minors in Other Disciplines